-5 Tips to Improve Your Online Presence to Help Prepare for a Career Change
+5 Tips to Improve Your Online Presence for a Career Change

 It can be a daunting journey to land your next employment opportunity as a job seeker looking for a career change.
 But it doesn’t have to be.
 Taking control of your online presence can reduce the stress and anxiety of not knowing how companies view you online and can help you decide how you’d like to be portrayed on the web.